 Yes, art is serious business.
 There are techniques, masters, different mediums, historical significance, and countless other things to consider when studying works of art.
 Some of these pieces are priceless works of art that have been carefully preserved for hundreds of years.
 But, that doesn’t mean it’s not ok to have a little fun when you and the family are viewing the pieces.

-Recreate the pictures and let the kids think of fun ways to bring the pictures to life.
+Is the subject of the paiting sporting a serious look into space?
+Crossing their arms?
+Have your child imitate the pose of the painting and take a quick picture.
 Of course, do this with tact and consideration for others.
 You never want to be disruptive, touch the art work or do anything that is disrespectful.

 It’s going to take some time to get through an entire art museum and you typically can’t take food and drinks in with you, so make sure you eat before you arrive.
 There’s nothing worse than stomach growling when you are only halfway through the museum.